 For both modules, each question has 5 possible answers.
 An answer of 1 equates to no symptoms or functional difficulty while an answer of 5 equates to maximum symptoms or the inability to perform the task.
 The mean score for each scale is calculated, with a higher score indicating worse symptoms or functionality.
 The Symptom Severity Scale and the Functional Status Scale are scored and calculated separately (3).
 The minimum clinically important difference (MCID) for the Symptom Severity Scale has been found to be 1.14.
 The MCID of the Functional Status scale has not yet been determined.
 Multiple studies have found the BCTQ to be valid and reliable, with no ceiling effects.

 One of the biggest strengths of utilizing the BCTQ is how quick and easy the assessment is to administer.
 The full assessment contains 19 questions and on average takes less than 10 minutes for patients to complete.
 As the two modules within the BCTQ are scored independent of each other they can be used together or individually based on preference.
 In addition to the BCTQ’s publication in English, the outcome tool has been translated and validated in multiple different languages.
 All of these factors make for administering and completing the assessment relatively quickly.

-While the Boston Carpal Tunnel Questionnaire is the most commonly used tool for measuring and monitoring carpal tunnel syndrome, there are other patient-reported outcome tools that are better suited for collecting more generalized hand, wrist, and arm symptoms including the DASH and the PROMIS Upper Extremity.
+While the Boston Carpal Tunnel Questionnaire is the most commonly used tool for measuring and monitoring carpal tunnel syndrome, there are other patient-reported outcome tools that are better suited for collecting on more generalized hand, wrist and arm symptoms including the DASH and the PROMIS Upper Extremity.